This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Early onset AD:

-- Typically clients do not have physical impairment
+- Most clients do not have physical impairment.

-- These young clients may have still been working, raising children, etc.
+- Younger clients may still be working, raising children, etc.

 - Care partners may be especially overwhelmed financially and emotionally.

-- Many times we may hear “we had plans for our retirement that will never happen”, so there any many aspects of grief that they are experiencing
+- We often hear things like “we had plans for our retirement that will never happen,” which illustrates the many aspects of grief that care partners are experiencing.

-- Oftentimes, these clients may not feel as though they “fit in” at local adult day programs, memory care communities, etc. This requires a creative approach to support care partners with respite while maintaining the dignity of PLWD.
+- These clients may not feel as though they “fit in” at local adult day programs, memory care communities, etc. This requires a creative approach to support care partners with respite while maintaining client dignity.

 - Early onset AD: